y2kbugger/y2kbugger.github.io/content/programming/baremetal-riscv-renode-1.rst

 Why do this
 -----------
-The goal of this series explore the line between hardware and software while creating a minimal, vendor-free environment to play with toy operating systems.
+The goal of this series explore the line between hardware and software while creating a minimal, vendor-free environment to write and play with toy operating systems.

 What is baremetal?
 ------------------